Reddevil811/Ubuntu-Setup-Scripts/Nvidia-Cuda-Cudnn.md

  - Go to the cuda downloads [website](https://developer.nvidia.com/cuda-10.0-download-archive).
 Tensorflow 1.14.0 is compactible with CUDA 10.0 and CUDNN 7.4.1.
  - Choose the required versions from the available ones.
  - In case of Ubuntu choose the deb (local) from the options and follow the instructions on the page.
  - **Note** the last step `sudo apt-get install cuda` installs the cuda toolkit with nvidia drivers.
 Hence if you already have nvidia drivers installed it might cause some problems.
+Hence do `sudo apt-get install cuda-toolkit-10.0` which just install the cuda toolkit without the drivers.

 ## Installing CUDNN
  - Go to the official [webpage](https://developer.nvidia.com/cudnn) and download the required version.
 Once again download 7.4.1 if you want to use tensorflow 1.14 and for the appropriate cuda version.